Beyond and Midair by Jacob Hashimoto for Maharam

 Jacob Hashimoto (b.
 1973, United States) is a New York-based multimedia artist who works at the intersection of painting and sculpture, abstraction and landscape.
 Known for his densely layered three-dimensional installations built from a range of modular components, Hashimoto’s compositions create a landscape-like sense of space, pattern, light, and motion.
 A graduate of The School of the Art Institute of Chicago, Hashimoto’s work has been featured in exhibitions including at the Los Angeles County Museum of Art (LACMA), Museum of Contemporary Art in Rome (MACRO), Aaltonen Museum of Art in Finland, and his works are included in the permanent collections of LACMA, the California Endowment, Crow Museum of Asian Art in Texas, the Microsoft Art Collection, and others.

-Click the links here to explore Beyond and Midair
+Click to explore Beyond and Midair

 Discover more products by Jacob Hashimoto here